-The intention of the submission is to address matters under Class Q (a) and Q(b).
+The intention of the submission when taken as a whole is to address matters under Class Q (a) and Q(b).
 Therefore, the main issues relate to (i) Whether the agricultural building is capable of conversion to a dwelling in accordance with the extent of works set out as permissible in paragraph Q.1 of the Town and Country Planning (General Permitted Development) (England) Order 2015; and (ii) whether prior approval is required in relation to the location or siting of the building, as well as its design and external appearance.

-The submission indicates the application building was used for the storage of farm machinery and hay as part of an established agricultural holding, and on balance, this would have been so on 24th July 2023.
+The submission indicates the application building was used for agricultural and on balance would have been so on 20th March 2013.
 Given the physical nature of the building and its location, I consider on the balance of probability that the agricultural holding within which it is located, and the building itself, has been used at some point in the past for an agricultural use.
 A key issue in this submission is question of whether the building is capable of conversion.
-The building is of timber construction with timber cladding and concrete slab floors, which indicates the building is structurally sound and as such is capable of conversion without a major reconstruction.
+The submission is support by a structural Appraisal Report which indicates the building is structurally sound and as such is capable of conversion without a major reconstruction.

-The submitted plans/drawings affirm the development will be accommodated within the existing building and will not result in the external dimensions of the building extending beyond that of the existing.
-The cumulative floor area changing use would be 133.4m2, which is within the threshold set out in Class Q. It appears to me the proposal meets all the basic requirements in relation to the existing use of the site, the floor space involved, etc set out in Q.1.
+The submitted plans/drawings affirms the development will extend beyond the external walls of the existing building but his would be in accordance with the most recent Class Q guidance.
+It appears to me the proposal meets all the basic requirements in relation to the existing use of the site, the floor space involved, etc as set out in Q.1.

-For development to be permitted by Class Q of the GPDO, the Local Planning Authority must determine whether the development requires the prior approval of the Council on a number of matters, as set out at paragraph Q.2 of the GPDO, which address matters relating to transport and highway impacts, noise impacts, contamination risks, and flooding risks on site respectively.
+For development to be permitted by Class Q of the GPDO, the Local Planning Authority must determine whether the development requires the prior approval of the Council on a number of matters, as set out at paragraph Q.2 of the GPDO.
+This address matters relating to transport and highway impacts, noise impacts, contamination risks, and flooding risks on site respectively.

 On transport and highways impacts, the dwelling would generate a very modest increase in vehicle traffic using the local road network surrounding the site.
-It is not considered the modest increase in vehicular traffic would be a source of traffic congestion on the local road network or exacerbate any existing highway safety issues.
-Owing to the scale of the development any increase in traffic using the lane would be barely noticeable.
+It is not considered the modest increase in vehicular traffic that would result from the scheme would be a source of traffic congestion on the local road network or exacerbate any existing highway safety issues.
+Owing to the scale of the development any increase in traffic would be barely noticeable.

-On parking provision and demand, the submission provides two car parking spaces for the proposed dwelling, and there is adequate space for vehicles to manoeuvre within the site.
+On parking provision and demand, there is sufficient space in front of the building to provide two car parking spaces for the proposed dwelling, and there is adequate space for vehicles to manoeuvre within the site.
 On this basis, the proposal is acceptable in terms of parking and its impacts on highways.

 With regards to land contamination, the site has a previous use which has potential to cause land contamination.
-However, any potential land contamination could be adequately addressed by a land contamination condition.
+However, MBC Environmental Health Team have commented stating that any potential land contamination could be adequately addressed by a land contamination condition.
 Consequently, there are no justifiable reasons to raise planning objections on land contamination grounds, and the proposal is considered acceptable on contamination subject to conditions on land contamination.